AndresSalazarAlturo/AndresSalazarAlturo/README.md

 Hi!
 Here is Andres Salazar ✌️

-Master’s student at the University of Sussex specializing in AI and adaptive systems.
+AI and electronics engineer with a master’s degree in AI and adaptive systems at the University of Sussex.
 Skilled electronic engineer with expertise in machine learning algorithms and data processing.
-Seeking opportunities to apply my strong technical and analytical skills in machine learning.
+Seeking opportunities to apply my strong technical and analytical skills in machine learning and software development.
 For a detailed view of my projects and experiences, please visit my CV here: [Link to CV](https://github.com/AndresSalazarAlturo/Andres_Salazar_CV/blob/main/CV_Andres_Salazar.pdf)

 ## Social media: